ksilin/jpa/jpa2-notes/6-em.md

 ### Extended PC

-The transaction association for extended PCs is eager - the container associates the PC with the TX as soon as a method call starts on the bean (for container-managed TX, on TX.begin() otherwise)
+The transaction association for extended PCs is **eager** - the container associates the PC with the TX as soon as a method call starts on the bean (for container-managed TX, on TX.begin() otherwise)

-It is possible to provide the extended PC of a stateless bean as the propagated PC for other,  transaction scoped EMs - the extended PC has to be the first PC that is encountered by the service call. (p.
-141)
+It is possible to provide the extended PC of a stateless bean as the propagated PC for other, transaction scoped EMs - the extended PC has to be the first PC that is encountered by the service call.
+This is the reason for eager loading of the extended PC - it will be already bound when the first call to the EM is executed.
+The transaction-scoped entity manager will share the extended PC and will be able to see all entities in it.(p.
+142)

 ### PC collision with extended PCs

+Only one PC can be propagated with a JTA transaction, while the extended PC will always try to make itself the active PC.
+This can lead to collisions.

 Collisions will occur if a bean with a TX-scoped PC calls the stateful bean with the extended PC.
-The EM will check try to eagerly attach it's own extended PC and will fail, as there is already one available -> Exception (TODO: model this! - p.142)
+The EM will check try to eagerly attach it's own extended PC and will fail, as there is already one available -> an Exception will be thrown (TODO: model this! - p.142)

-Thus, Stateful beans with extended PCs should be the first persistence-related beans being called in service call.
+Thus, Stateful beans with extended PCs should always be the first persistence-related beans being called in service call, otherwise they should not be called by other, TX-scoped beans.

 This limits the use of stateful beans wiht extended PC.
-A workaround to allow other beans call the stateful bean is to anotate the methods of the Stateful bean with REQUIRES_NEW - then it will always lift the current TX and provide the extended PC for all sequential calls.
-Using REQUIRES_NEW a lot may have a negative impact on the performance.
+A workaround to allow other beans call the stateful bean is to anotate the methods of the Stateful bean with `REQUIRES_NEW` - then it will always lift the current TX and provide the extended PC for all sequential calls.
+Using `REQUIRES_NEW` a lot may have a negative impact on the performance.

-If the stateful bean does not call other EJBs, it might be woth it to annotate it's methods with NOT_SUPPORTED (p.142)
+If the stateful bean does not call other stateful beans and does not need to propagate it's PC, it might be woth it to annotate it's methods with `NOT_SUPPORTED` (p.142)

 ### PC inheritance (with multiple extended PCs)